 After years of sewing my costumes from scratch, I discovered the joy of thrift store costuming.
-Now I buy up anything and everything I can that resembles ’20s fashion and make my own vintage inspired 1920s outfits.
+Now I buy up anything and everything I can that resembles ’20s fashion to make my own vintage inspired 1920s outfits.
 I love the hunt, the deals, the creativity, and the speed at which I can DIY a flapper costume or non-flapper costume for a themed party.
-I also find new clothing (on sale, at cheaper stores, and Amazon) to use as well.
+I also find new clothing (on sale, at cheaper stores, and through Amazon) to use as well.
 When I started my 1920s costuming there were hardly any choices online, now there are plenty of daytime and party dresses, casual clothes, Halloween costumes, shoes, and accessories to make affordable or luxury 1920s outfits.

 The following are some of the 20s outfits I either DIY ‘ed or purchased.
 I hope these give you ideas on creating your own outfits.

 A simple, no waist sheath dress in a solid color or in a summer print like this yellow and blue dress is the perfect start to an easy DIY 1920s day dress.
 It can even work as an evening dress with a plain color dress and accessories (more on that in a bit).
 For this 1920s outfit, I started with the dress and then added a strip of blue chiffon fabric, about 8 inches wide, and tied it around the hips securing it with a pretty brooch.

 I let it drape down on the left side, which was common in the mid ’20s.
 Be sure to sneak some safety pins all around the hip sash to keep it in place.
 For an early ’20s style, just raise the sash up to your natural waist.
 Skinny scarves or wide sashes work great for belts, too.
 See more ideas on how to decorate a plain dress into a Jazz Age outfit here.